rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 = Can I add attributes of my own choice? =
 Yes, with the dynamic attribute feature, you can include dynamic attributes to your product feed to be generated, without altering any details on your store.
 = Does it support product variation? =
-Yes, WooCommerce Product Feed Manager generates feed with variations as well, if you select it.
+Yes, Product Feed Manager for WooCommerce generates feed with variations as well, if you select it.
 = Can I select one single variation? =
-No, WooCommerce Product Feed Manager supports either all the variations or no variations at all.
+No, Product Feed Manager for WooCommerce supports either all the variations or no variations at all.
 Currently, there is no option to select one single variation.
 = Will the feed, I generated for any other merchant shop, work on Google Merchant Shop? = We have set up the important fields and saved the feed format compatible with each merchant shop.
 We advise you that you generate different feeds for different Merchant shops.
 In the case of Google, they will not approve feeds unless it is mapped according to their required format.
 We have a feed format specifically organized for the Google Merchant shop.
 You simply need to map your product categories with the Google Merchant shop.
-=  Can I send product feed to my Merchant Shop directly from WooCommerce Product Feed Manager? = WooCommerce Product Feed Manager lets you auto-sync the product feed to be automatically sent and updated on Google Merchant Shop.
+=  Can I send product feed to my Merchant Shop directly from Product Feed Manager for WooCommerce? = Product Feed Manager for WooCommerce lets you auto-sync the product feed to be automatically sent and updated on Google Merchant Shop.
 You can easily set this up by following the steps in this <a href="https://www.youtube.com/watch?v=CVMqRunbW5g" target="_blank">tutorial</a>
 This feature is only there for Google Merchant Shops and no other merchant shops for now.
 For other shops such as eBay, you will have to download the generated feed and upload it on your Merchant shop’s feed import section manually.
 =  How do I upgrade to pro? =
-You may use the WooCommerce Product Feed Manager to generate feed for up to 50 items in total in the free version.
+You may use the Product Feed Manager for WooCommerce to generate feed for up to 50 items in total in the free version.
 You may remove this limit and get feed for unlimited products by upgrading to PRO.
 To upgrade to PRO, you may purchase a license key from:
 WP Dashboard > Product Feed > Upgrade.